FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-02/01-introducing-node.md

 ## Exercise 3

 Use your TCP server to read from your local file system.
-When your server receives a request, use Node's built-in `fs` module to read text from a `.txt` file and send the contents back to the connection.
+When your server receives a request, use Node's build in `fs` module to read text from a `.txt` file and send the contents back to the connection.

 - Is reading from the filesystem an **async** or **sync** action?
 - In what circumstance is it useful to use blocking operations?